 North Branch River Park stretches along almost a mile of the North Branch River.
-A wide, multi-use path runs along the river, and in the hilly terrain above that are a network of smaller multi-use trails, including some trails that are open to mountain biking.
+A wide, multi-use path runs along the river, and in the hilly terrain above that is a network of smaller multi-use trails, including some trails that are open to mountain biking.
 The park also includes important wetlands and is home to a diversity of birds and other wildlife.
-See the links at left for Park Rules and history.
+See the links left for Park Rules and history.

-See the park map for information on trails, access and permitted uses.
+See the park map for information on trails, access, and permitted uses.

 Thank you for not leaving trash in the park.
 Carry out whatever you carry in.
 Take only pictures, leave only footprints.

 An old stand of hemlocks that provide shelter for deer in the winter

 River shore, including several small beaches

 This park also has some unusual geological features including sharp ridges, gullies and several seasonal and year-round streams that feed into the North Branch River.
 Industrious beavers have built the wetlands into a series of small ponds.